Chart Color Schemes

 West Gladstone faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 16.6%, significantly lower than the Australian average of 30.4%.
-This indicates both a challenge and an opportunity for targeted educational initiatives.
+The area's university qualification rate is 16.6%, significantly lower than Australia's average of 30.4%.
+This presents both challenges and opportunities for targeted educational initiatives.
 Bachelor degrees are most common at 12.4%, followed by postgraduate qualifications (2.4%) and graduate diplomas (1.8%).
-Trade and technical skills are prominent, with 40.1% of residents aged 15+ holding vocational credentials – advanced diplomas (6.7%) and certificates (33.4%).
+Vocational credentials are prevalent, with 40.1% of residents aged 15+ holding them - advanced diplomas at 6.7% and certificates at 33.4%.

-Educational participation is high, with 26.4% of residents currently enrolled in formal education, including 9.7% in primary, 8.5% in secondary, and 2.6% pursuing tertiary education.
+Educational participation is high, with 26.4% of residents currently enrolled in formal education.
+This includes 9.7% in primary education, 8.5% in secondary education, and 2.6% pursuing tertiary education.

 Frequently Asked Questions - Education